kelceydamage/sherpa/README.md

 ```
 The ouput will show the routing distribution as well as the timings for each method execution.
 Currently `id_gen` is the slowest component (above nanoseconds in the low microseconds per execution).
 I am aware of this and will be looking for more efficient hash algorithm or library.

+Sherpa will also choose the nearest prime number for the amount of packages you request, which is why the setting is called `min_packages`.

 Thanks!

 ## output Sample